Skip to main content

 One of the biggest exclusions is the use of the vehicle.

-Driving a vehicle for contracting work that is insured on your personal auto policy leaves you exposed to liability risks that will cost you dearly.
-Your insurer will likely decline any accident claim that arises from operating that vehicle for commercial purposes.
+Driving a vehicle for contracting work that is insured on your personal auto policy leaves you exposed to liability risks that may cost you dearly.
+Your insurer may decline certain accident claims that arise from operating that vehicle for commercial purposes.

 Let’s say you’re using a van for work.
 You’ve got a roof ladder mounted to a heavy-duty rack, a decent collection of power tools in the back, and haul materials for a given job when needed.